All options have been considered, including

 What’s more, the current bells had never been tuned as a harmonious set!
 Think of it as owning a musical instrument but keeping it out of tune.
 The new ones will be tuned properly.
 They will sound just as you remember them – but sweeter.

 A new steel frame will spread the weight of the bells more evenly and reduce wear on the structure of the tower.
 The eight ‘new’ bells will weigh at least a ton less than they do now.
-As a bonus, the new frame comes with space for ten bells, should the village ever decide to add to the peal.
 The clock will continue to strike the hours and quarters.

 It’s important too that we secure the future of our bell-ringers!
 New lighter bells will allow older ringers to carry on for longer, and we can continue to attract and train youngsters of 9 or 10 upwards, who can ring the lighter bells with ease.

-This is a real opportunity for us all to secure our bells and bell-ringing for future generations.
-Let’s put the recent sadness and worry behind us.
-Now is a time for optimism and hope.
+This has been a one-time opportunity for us all to secure our bells and bell-ringing for future generations.
 Let the ‘Cathedral of the Moors’ ring out again for the next two hundred years!